September 11, 2016

 I managed to identify my Kuota on Gumtree fairly quickly as not only did it have a women-specific saddle on it (plain black instead of the usual black and white), but it also had my name visible on the crossbar.
 I hated this when I first got it (especially as the font was unattractive and didn’t match the rest of the bike), but it served as a good identifier, so I’ll make sure my next bike has some distinguishing features.
 Orbea bikes can be completely customised and I’m keen to look at the new range from Ridley (but their website hasn’t been fully updated yet).
 Have you seen any interesting or unusual bikes that have caught your eye?
 I definitely want something that isn’t too common.

 I’m also interested in getting an anti-theft bike tracker.
-A few years ago, there was a surge of these (mainly through kick-starter projects), but none of them seem to be available any more.
-Ideally I’d like something discreet, such as a spybike top cap tracker, as that would be unlikely to be noticed by an ordinary bike thief.
+A few years ago, there was a surge of these (mainly through kick-starter projects), but none of them seems to be available any more.
+Ideally, I’d like something discreet, such as a spybike top cap tracker, as that would be unlikely to be noticed by an ordinary bike thief.
 A friend has recommended TrackR.
 It’s for sale in the UK and there seem to be some local users.
 This review was interesting: https://bikeindex.org/news/bike-index-meets-trackr-a-review-ensues If anyone can recommend a similar product, I’d love to know about it.

 Recently, I’ve been eating Dr Zak’s high protein peanut spread on toast.
-I love porridge, but just can’t eat very much in the morning at the moment, so this has been a life saver.
+I love porridge, but just can’t eat very much in the morning at the moment, so this has been a lifesaver.
 I’ve tried it in two flavours:

 - sweet banoffee pie